feathersjs/docs/guides/security.md

-# Feathers Security
+# Security

 We take security very seriously at Feathers.
-We welcome any peer review of our 100% open source code to ensure nobody's Feathers app is ever compromised or hacked.
-As a web application developer you are responsible for any security breaches.
+We welcome any peer review of our 100% open source code to ensure nobody's Feathers app is ever compromised or hacked, however, as a web application developer you are responsible for the security of your application.
 We do our very best to make sure Feathers is as secure as possible.

 ## Where should I report security issues?